chef/chef-web-docs/README.md

 1. Update the references to the other GitHub repositories, `hugo mod get -u`.
 1. The previous step will update all modules to the latest commit of their source repositories.
-   If you don't want that, look at the git history of those files and manually edit the go.mod and go.sum files to keep the older commits for the modules that you don't want to update.
+   If you do not want that, look at the git history of those files and manually edit the go.mod and go.sum files to keep the older commits for the modules that you do not want to update.
 1. Run `hugo mod tidy`.
-This probably won't do anything on newly initialized go.mod and go.sum files, but it can't hurt either.
+This probably will not do anything on newly initialized go.mod and go.sum files, but it cannot hurt either.
 1. Vendor the modules in chef-web-docs, `hugo mod vendor`.

 ## Release Notes